 - Staying at a Disney World resort is surprisingly budget-friendly.
 If you book early enough and visit Disney World during the off-season, there are some affordable resorts to be had at around $100 a night, like the All Star resorts or Pop Century, for example (click here for pricing maps for each resort).
 Some of the benefits to staying at a resort: Extra Magic hours (less lines!
 More park time!), setting up Fast Passes and restaurant reservation months in advance (allowing for serious strat advantage), free transit to and from the airport as well as throughout the parks (a HUGE savings), more Hidden Mickeys to find and Scavenger Hunt Challenges to unlock, discounts on park tickets for multi-day trips, and less standing between you and your bed at the end of an exhausting day.
 If you want to ball out, check out the food plans, but personally I’ve never found them to be worth the expense.

 - Check authorized budget ticket sellers, such as Best of Orlando, for Disney World ticket discounts.
 Sometimes you can seriously score!
 Buying a few tickets at once?
 You’ll rake in even bigger discounts.
-How about a Disney World Park Hopper Buy 4 Days & get 5th Day Free deal?
+How about a Disney World Park Hopper Buy 4 & get 1 Day Free deal?
 Psst – if you’re wondering, like I was, don’t worry: buying park tickets from authorized sellers is totally legit.
 What’s NOT legit?
 Buying partially used tickets or purchasing from Craigslist or Ebay.
 Purchase your discount Disney World tickets brand new from verified sellers ONLY!
+Here’s a guide to buying discount tickets to Disney World that’s really helpful.

 How to Help Keep the Disney Magic Alive